Landau-Zener without a Qubit: Unveiling Multiphoton Interference, Synthetic Floquet Dimensions, and Dissipative Quantum Chaos: Results

 with $\Bessel{\bar{m}}{\zeta/\Omega}$ indicating the Bessel function of the first kind.
 All dissipative terms maintain their form as in \eqref{Eq:Liouvillian}.
 In other words, when we can single out a single relevant frequency $\Delta_{\bar{m}} $ for each of the LZSM interference dips, the devices behave as a collection of independent nonlinear resonators, whose driving amplitudes $F_{\bar{m}}$ are modulated via Bessel functions.
 For the parameters we consider here, and if we also assume a weak enough drive to be in the linear and qubit regime \cite{Note3, Note4}, we obtain

 with $\beta=1$ for a linear resonator regime and $\beta=4$ in the weakly driven qubit limit.
 Namely, the \textit{two regimes have identical interference patterns}, only slightly modulated by the dephasing rate $\kappa_{\phi}$.
-To further demonstrate the validity of these results, additional LZSM interference patterns are reported in Appendix~\ref{Appendix:Additional_data}, highlighting the precise control of the number and frequency spacing of modes over a broad range of modulation strengths and frequencies.
+To further demonstrate the validity of these results, additional LZSM interference patterns are reported in the Supplementary Information, highlighting the precise control of the number and frequency spacing of modes over a broad range of modulation strengths and frequencies.

 The approximation of the effective model correctly captures the value of the photon number, but not that of the field $\hat{a}$ (and thus cannot be used to quantitatively study $S_{21}$).
-As is discussed in Appendix \ref{Appendix:Effective_model}, to correctly capture this feature, one has to resort to a full quantum simulation of the Floquet model (see Appendix~\ref{subsubsec:average_Floquet}).
+As is discussed in the Supplementary Information, to correctly capture this feature, one has to resort to a full quantum simulation of the Floquet model.
 This is shown in \figsref{Fig:LZSM_qubit_linear}~(a) and (d), where we plot $|S_{21}|$ of the first three LZSM lobes, comparing the experimental data with the theoretical predictions both for the qubit and linear regimes.
 In both cases, we find an \textit{excellent agreement between theory and experiments}.
 We note that the maxima and the minima of $|S_{21}|$ of the $\bar{m}$th LZSM mode coincides with the extremes of the associated Bessel function $J_{\bar m}$, showing the qualitative validity of \eqref{Eq:effective_hamiltonian} in describing also $S_{21}$.

 We remark here that the Hamiltonian in \eqref{Eq:effective_hamiltonian} could be obtained approximating the response of an array of nonlinear resonators, each at a frequency $\Delta_{\bar m}$.
-Therefore, we can mathematically interpret each of the LZSM dips as the response of a different \textit{Floquet synthetic mode}.
+Therefore, we can interpret each of the LZSM dips as the response of a different \textit{Floquet synthetic mode}.
 As we show below, by increasing the drive, these initially non-interacting modes will begin to interact.